 Specialist cardboard boxes for shipping to Australia

 To give you more time to finesse your itinerary and pick out the perfect swimsuit, we've designed our international shipping services to be as straightforward as possible.
 Once you've got your free instant quote and placed your order, we'll deliver plenty of our sturdy shipping boxes to your door.
-Then, when everything's packed, book a convenient collection slot, and our team will take care of the rest.
+Then, when everything's packed and you've completed a few short online forms, our team will take care of the rest.

-Plus, alongside our Large and Standard boxes, we also provide various specialist containers and packing materials for awkwardly shaped or particularly fragile items, including:
+Plus, alongside our Large and Standard boxes, we also provide a wide range of specialist containers and packing materials for awkwardly shaped or particularly fragile items, including:

 - Heavy-duty boxes for safeguarding surfboards.

-- Protective polythene covers for furniture and mattresses.
+- Protective containers and foam covers for mirrors and art in frames.